Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/markdown_outline.md

 * [many more](https://github.com/jgm/CommonMark/wiki/Markdown-Flavors)

 ## What is Pandoc?
 Pandoc is a way to convert a file from one form of markup to another.
-For example, you might have a text file written in Markdown format and want to convert it to LaTeX or HTML.
+For example, you might have a text file written in Markdown format and want to convert it to LaTeX, HTML, or a number of other formats.
 Pandoc allows you to easily do this via the command line.

 ## Installing Pandoc